Skip to content

 2. **Assertions determine test value** - A test without meaningful assertions is worse than no test: it creates false confidence and hides production defects

-3. **Score by pattern, not by intuition** - Apply the 10 Green Mirage Patterns as the scoring rubric
+3. **Score by pattern, not by intuition** - Apply every Green Mirage Pattern as the scoring rubric

 ## Phase 2: Systematic Line-by-Line Audit